-Russell A. Williams, MD
+Russell A. Williams.
+MD

 Acute cholecystitis is a bacterial inflammation of the gallbladder which may cause severe peritonitis.
 Gallstones are present in the gallbladder in about 95% of cases.
-The incidence of acute calculous cholecystitis is higher in females, with a female-to-male ratio of 3:1 up to the age of 50 and a ratio of 1.5:1 thereafter
+The incidence of acute calculous cholecystitis is higher in females, with a female-to-male ratio of 3:1 up to the age of 50 and a ratio of 1.5:1 thereafter.

-Pathophysiology.
-Patients who have symptoms from gallstones have an elective chole cystectomy to avoid a cute chole cystitis and its complications.
-A cute calculous chole cystitis is caused by obstruction of the cystic duct by a stone.
-Positive bacterial cultures of bile or gall bladder wall are found in 50% to 75% of cases.

-- A Persistent pain in the area of the gallbladder is present in almost every case.
+- I. Pathophysiology.
+Patients who have symptoms from gallstones have an elective cholecystectomy to avoid acute cholecystitis and its complications.
+Acute calculous cholecystitis is caused by obstruction of the cystic duct by a stone.
+Positive bacterial cultures of bile or gallbladder wall are found in 50% to 75% of cases. - н Clinical evaluation - A. Persistent pain in the area of the gallbladder is present in almost every case.
 Frequently, the pain develops after ingestion of a meal.
-The pain is usually in the right upper quadrant, the epigastrium, or both. - B. The pain often radiates toward the tip of the scapula.
-Pain in the right shoulder is present when the diaphragm is irritated by the inflammation. - C. Nausea and vomiting occur in 60% to 70% of patients.
+The pain is usually in the right upper quadrant, epigastrium, or both. the epigastrium, B. The pain of - pain often radiates toward the tip of the scapula.
+Pain in the right shoulder is present when the diaphragm is irritated by the inflammation. - C. Nausea and vomiting occur in 60% to 70% of patients. - III.
+Physical examination A. Fever is present in about 80% of patients.

-III.Physical examination

-- A Fever is present in about 80% of patients.
 The most common and reliable finding on physical examination is tenderness in the right upper quadrant, the epigastrium, or both.
-About half of all patients have muscle rigidity in the right upper quadrant, and about one fourth haverebound tenderness. - B. Murphy's sign, consisting of inspiratory arrest during deep palpation of the right upper quadrant, is not a consistent finding but is almost pathognomonic when present.
-A mass in the region of the gallbladder is palpable in about 40%.

-IV.Laboratory evaluation and imaging studies
+About half of all patients have muscle rigidity in the right upper quadrant, and about one fourth have rebound tenderness. - B. Murphy's sign, consisting of inspiratory arrest during deep palpation of the right upper quadrant, is not a consistent finding but is almost pathognomonic when present.
+A mass in the region of the gallbladder is palpable in about 40%. - IV.
+Laboratory evaluation and imaging studies A. White blood cell count is elevated in 85% of cases.
+One half have elevation of the serum bilirubin, and the serum amylase is increased in one third.

-- A White blood cell count is elevated in 85% of cases.
-One half have elevation of the serum bilirubin, and the serum amylase is increased in one third. - B. Radionuclidescan(HIDAscan).
-The specific test for acute cholecy stitis is the HIDA scan.
-Normally, the scan outlines the liver and the extrahepatic biliary tract, including the gall bladder, and shows the nuclide flowing into the upper small intestine.
-In acute cholecy stitis, the gall bladder is not seen on the scan.
-Radionuclide has a sensitivity of almost 100% and a specificity of 95%. - C. Ultrasound.
+- B. Radionuclide scan (HIDA scan).
+The specific test for acute cholecystitis is the HIDA scan.
+Normally, the scan outlines the liver and the extrahepatic biliary tract, including the gallbladder, and shows the nuclide flowing into the upper small intestine.
+In acute cholecystitis, the gallbladder is Radionuclide has a not seen on the scan.
+100% and a specificity of sensitivity of almost 95% - C. Ultrasound.
 Calculi within the gallbladder can be accurately detected by ultrasonography, but this test is not specific for acute calculous cholecystitis.
 A thickened gallbladder wall and pericholecystic fluid are sometimes present. - V. Differential diagnosis.
-Acute appendicitis, perforated or penetrating duodenal ulcer, acute or perforated gastric ulcer, and acute pancreatitis.
-In approximately 15% of cases of acute cholecystitis, the serum amylase is elevated, suggesting the possibility of acute pancreatitis.
+Acute Differential diagnosis.
+Acute appendix perforated or penetrating duodenal ulcer, acute or perforated gastric ulcer, and acute pancreatitis. approximately 15% of cases of acute cholecystitis, the serum amylase is elevated, suggesting the possibility of acute pancreatitis.

-VI.Treatment
+VI.
+Treatment